of-the-stars/dotfiles/.config/nvim/README.md

 ## Try it out!!

-If you have nix installed, with the experimental flakes feature enabled, you can run my neovim config just by running
+If you have nix installed, with the experimental flakes feature enabled, you can try my neovim config just by running

 ```shell
 nix run 'github:internetwiz4rd/dotfiles?dir=.config/nvim'